Important Forms & Materials

 Contacting Your Student

 SNAIL MAIL: Letters and packages can be sent to your student at the following address.
 Mail and non-emergency messages will be delivered at dinner each evening.
 Please do not send candy or any other items on the “Do Not Bring” list, as they will be removed from the child’s possession.
+Also, as our location is a bit more remote, we recommend sending mail at least a two days in advance of your student’s trip.

 Student’s NAME & SCHOOL